zlogic/mendix-docs/content/en/docs/deployment/private-cloud/private-cloud-cluster/_index.md

 You can also configure the pod labels for the environment in the **Labels** section.
 For more information, see [App Pod Labels](#pod-labels).

-Starting from Operator 2.20.0 onwards, its now also possible to set the deployment strategy for an environment which allows to update an app without downtime by performing a rolling update.
+Starting from Operator 2.20.0 onwards, its now also possible to set the deployment strategy for an environment which allows to update an app with reduced downtime by performing a rolling update.
 For using this feature, you need to enable the Reduced App Downtime Strategy button.
 For more information, see [Deployment Strategy](/developerportal/deploy/private-cloud-reduced-downtime/)

 {{< figure src="/attachments/deployment/private-cloud/private-cloud-cluster/deploymentStrategy.png" class="no-border" >}}